ahsenelmas/ChatBotATA-main/README.md

 To configure the chatbot properly, you need to set up environment variables.
 You can create a .env file based on the provided .env.sample file:

-# 📁 Copy sample environment file to start your own .env
 cp .env.sample .env

 Make sure to update the values inside .env according to your setup if needed.